Misleading graph: Confusing use of logarithmic scaling

 Logarithmic (or log) scales are a valid means of representing data.
 But when used without being clearly labeled as log scales or displayed to a reader unfamiliar with them, they can be misleading.
 Log scales put the data values in terms of a chosen number (often 10) to a particular power.
 For example, log scales may give a height of 1 for a value of 10 in the data and a height of 6 for a value of 1,000,000 (10^{6}) in the data.
 Log scales and variants are commonly used, for instance, for the volcanic explosivity index, the Richter scale for earthquakes, the magnitude of stars, and the pH of acidic and alkaline solutions.
 Even in these cases, the log scale can make the data less apparent to the eye.
 Often the reason for the use of log scales is that the graph's author wishes to display vastly different scales on the same axis.
 Without log scales, comparing quantities such as 1000 (10^{3}) versus 10^{9} (1,000,000,000) becomes visually impractical.
 A graph with a log scale that was not clearly labeled as such, or a graph with a log scale presented to a viewer who did not know logarithmic scales, would generally result in a representation that made data values look of similar size, in fact, being of widely differing magnitudes.
 Misuse of a log scale can make vastly different values (such as 10 and 10,000) appear close together (on a base-10 log scale, they would be only 1 and 4).
-Or it can make small values appear to be negative due to how logarithmic scales represent numbers smaller than the base.
+Or it can make small values appear to be negative due to how logarithmic scales represent numbers smaller than one.